earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 ---
-title: "Getting Started with Python Data Classes"
+title: "What Are Python Data Classes?"
 categories:
   - Tutorials
 toc: true